-Barbie Malroux, a Canterra Art Institute cheerleader, shames architect Mitchell Emerson for his stale, doctrinaire architectural work.
-Drained by his abuse of the Justice Information System, the hot-tempered Emerson accesses a racy telepathic personal ad and is led to FeverBurger employee Shelley Bosworth.
+Barbie Malroux, a Canterra Art Institute cheerleader, shames architect and reluctant political activist Mitchell Emerson for his stale, doctrinaire architectural work.
+Drained by overuse of Sortmind, the hot-tempered Emerson accesses a racy telepathic personal ad and is led to a romantic rendezvous with fast food employee Shelley Bosworth.

 Mitchell Emerson telepathically reviews his girlfriend Shelley’s files after she proclaims that she too is an alien from Cnzaar.
 A library clerk invents hallucinogenic Concentrated Telepathic Tablets and spreads them to the Canterra Art Institute.
 When Sam and Oliver trip on CTT, Oliver loses his grip and threatens to kill himself.
 But he later maintains that he and Sam were kidnapped aboard a flying saucer, and that the cat K’han, a Tree Leopard comrade, rescued the boys.